This post may contain affiliate links. If you make a purchase through any of my links I may earn a commission. See my full disclosure here.

 How to Build an Emergency Fund Fast

 So how much money do you need in your emergency fund?
-It is recommended that you have at least $1000 in your emergency fund at first.
+It’s recommended that you have at least $1000 in your emergency fund at first.
 If you follow Dave Ramsey, he recommends you set up your emergency fund with $1000 even BEFORE tackling any debt.

 1. Find out if you have any missing money.

-I wrote a whole post on finding missing money from old accounts, policies and more.
+I wrote a whole article on finding missing money from old accounts, policies and more.
 You can go to http://www.missingmoney.com/ right now or check out the article I wrote on finding unclaimed money.
-I found a little under $100 just by doing this step alone!
+I found a little under $100 just by doing this one step alone!

 2. Start a side hustle.

-There are many legit work at home jobs that you can start on the side and earn some extra cash.
+There are a lot of legit work at home jobs that you can start on the side and earn some extra cash doing.
 I created a whole page on earning extra money you can check out here.
-It could be anything from selling a few items online to starting a part-time freelance job.
+It could be anything from selling stuff online to starting a part-time freelance job.

 You will be surprised what you can earn money doing so definitely check out ways to earn extra money and see what works for you.

 3. Create a budget if you don’t have one.